chansooligans/statsbook/_sources/contents/home.md

 # statsbook

-A book containing notes for statistics fundamentals, bayesian methods, and machine learning.
-Contains a combination of original content and notes from other sources (cited where applicable).
+A book containing notes for statistics fundamentals and machine learning.

+Contains a combination of original content and study notes from classes and around the web.